ColinFrankish/CV/README.md

       COLIN FRANKISH - CV in the process of a rewrite !!!

 Email: colin.frankish@gmail.com
-Mobile: 07961 814 229
+Twitter : @ColinFrankish
+Google:

 Personal Profile
+ Career changer working to become a Software Developer after fifteen years experience in the Travel industry.
+Recent graduate from Makers Academy in London.
-Until recently I was Team Leader/Manager for 13 staff at Trailfinders flagship office in West London.
-As well as having proven success in management, I had wider duties at a company level.
-I am extremely adaptable with first-rate presentation and organisational abilities.
+ As well as my newly acquired skills in full stack web development, I am extremely adaptable with first-rate presentation and organisational abilities.
  I have experience in sales, administration, staff training, product selection, advertising, marketing, presentation, recruitment, crisis management, sales management and commercial decision-making.

 Key skills.
+  •
+  •
+  •
   • Demanding but supportive manager, focusing on maximizing business objectives.
   • Excellent planning, analytical and organisational ability.
   • Adaptive account manager able to juggle diverse relationships.